 KLP and KLP Bedriftspensjon AS apply the volatility adjustment described in Article 77d of the Solvency II Directive.
 The volatility adjustment provides a mark-up in the risk-free market interest rate.
 This means that the obligations will be lower than they would have been without this adjustment.
-The effect depends on the amount of the mark-up.
-As at 31.12.2017, the adjustment is a modest mark-up of 0.15 percentage points on the interest rate.
-The effect of removing this is therefore also modest.
+The effect depends on the amount of the markup.
+The adjustment at 31.12.2018 represents an interest mark-up of 0.42 percentage points for the first ten years, after which it decreases.
 The effect is shown for KLP as the Group's technical provisions are dominated by the parent company.